common-fate/terraform-aws-common-fate-proxy-ecs/README.md

 # terraform-aws-common-fate-proxy-ecs

-The terraform module for deploying a Common Fate proxy on ecs
+The terraform module for deploying a Common Fate Proxy on ecs